Jewelry Artists

 Grace Hogan

-The beauty of the natural world such as the floral whorls of lupine and dramatic landscapes of the Tetons inspire Stephanie to co-create with the earth.
-Traditional metalsmithing techniques including sawing, forming, soldering, stone setting and lost wax casting allow her to transform raw materials into wearable works of art.
-The intention of her jewelry is to draw attention to nature’s beauty in hopes of inspiring the wearer to slow down and approach even the most ordinary moments with a sense of wonder.
+Floral whorls of lupine, the jutting Tetons, and the natural world at large inspire Stephanie to co-create with the earth.
+She uses traditional metalsmithing techniques like sawing, forming, soldering, stone setting, and lost wax casting, intending her jewelry to draw attention to nature’s beauty.
+Her work encourages its wearer to slow down and approach even the most ordinary moments with a sense of wonder.

 Kay Langland

-Using a variety of recycled metals as well as paints and different finishing processes, Kay Langland creates layered, sculptural pieces of art.
-She upcycles her materials from the recycling center in Missoula, and incorporates her leftover scraps of metal into her line of jewelry.
-Each piece of jewelry is made and manipulated by hand, creating one-of-a-kind, little pieces of art.
+Kay Langland creates layered, sculptural pieces using a variety of recycled metals, paints, and different finishing processes.
+She upcycles her materials from the recycling center in Missoula, and incorporates leftover scrap metal into her line of jewelry.
+Each piece is made and manipulated by hand.

 Sierra Eilers

-Sierra Eilers’ work is the embodiment of her childhood in Vermont and a testament to the prized possession of jewelry.
-The Northeast landscape informs both her color palette of blue and green stones, as well as her line-centric designs.
-She takes the unique topography created by the rivers and mountains of Vermont and incorporates these landscapes into her work.
+Sierra Eilers’ work is a testament to her childhood in Vermont and the prized possession of jewelry.
+The Northeast landscape informs her color palette of blue and green stones and line-centric designs.
+She takes the unique topography created by Vermont’s rivers and incorporates these landscapes into her work.
+Sierra holds a BFA from Montana State University.

 Sue Fischer Hayes

-Hayes believes that personal style begins with choosing pieces that resonate with your heart and that make you feel special.
-Influenced by decades of living in the Western landscape, her jewelry is unusual and one of a kind, reflecting her love for exploring shapes and textures.
+Hayes believes that personal style begins with choosing pieces that resonate with your heart and make you feel special.
+Influenced by decades of living in the Western landscape, her jewelry reflects her love for exploring shapes and textures.

 Beth Aimee